IPSN2024/GPRS/README.md

 ## Prerequisite and Evaluation
 ### 2.1 Prerequisite
 GPRS is implemented with Python 3.8 and PyTorch 1.9.1.
-We manage the development environment using Conda.
+We manage the development environment using Conda(version: 4.10.3).
 Execute the following commands to configure the development environment.
 Note that, our pre-trained model and testing dataset for imaging two potato tubers has been provided in [releases](https://github.com/IPSN2024/GPRS/releases/tag/v1.0.0.0).
 You can directly download them for evaluation.

-- Create a conda environment called GPRS based on python 3.8, and activate the environment.
+- Create a conda environment called GPRS based on Python 3.8, and activate the environment.
      ```python
     conda create -n GPRS python=3.8
     conda activate GPRS